Overview

 Symptoms

 Dependent personality disorder (DPD) can negatively affect a person's ability to function without relying on others.
 This dependent behavior can negatively impact personal relationships and academic or professional life.
+Overall, DPD is a mental condition in which people depend too much on others to meet their emotional needs.
 Below are eight key features of DPD, according to the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5):

 1. Difficulty making everyday decisions: People with DPD often lack of self-confidence in decision-making and may require reassurance and advice from others.